bernester/a11y-toolkit/src/lib/techniques/images-with-adjacent-text.md

 ---
-title: images with adjacent text
+title: Images with adjacent text
 description: Images that are already described by adjacent text can be ignored by assistive technology.
 date: '2024-4-15'
 category: content